-I've gotten obsessed enough with my chia pudding breakfasts that I've been trying to figure out the best chia seeds to use — even photographing the chia dishes for comparative purposes.
-Here's a bowl of chia pudding I made with seeds from The Chia Co.
+I've gotten obsessed enough with my chia pudding breakfasts that I've been trying to figure out the best chia seeds to use.

-Wondering how The Chia Co. and Salba Smart's products stack up against each other?
+I wondered how two brands available to me — The Chia Co. and Salba Smart — stacked up, so I did some research.
 The Chia Co.'s seeds grow in Australia, at a latitude in which the company claims is ideal for "maximizing the omega-3 oil profile in each seed.
 The Chia Co. also promises to use sustainable farming practices

 — a claim that nutritionist Ashley Koff